Danny-LLi/UM/README.md

+# UM
-# University Management Web Project
+University Management Web Project

 This repository contains the source code for a web project focused on university management, specifically student project booking.
 The project utilizes Bootstrap 5.2.2 along with HTML, CSS, and JavaScript for the initial building.